natcap/invest.users-guide/source/wind_energy.rst

  * `harvested_energy_MWhr_per_yr.tif`: a GeoTIFF raster file that represents the annual harvested energy from a farm centered on that pixel.

  * `levelized_cost_price_per_kWh.tif`: a GeoTIFF raster file that represents the unit price of energy that would be required to set the present value of the farm centered at that pixel equal to zero.
+Values are given in the unit of currency used as model input.

  * `npv_US_millions.tif`: a GeoTIFF raster file that represents the net present value of a farm centered on that pixel.
+Values are millions of the unit of currency used as model input.

  * `wind_energy_points.shp`: an ESRI Shapefile that summarizes the above outputs for each point...